 In a 2019 SOTI Consumer Survey, 75% of patients indicated that physicians who integrate mobile technology within their practice provide a faster and more convenient healthcare experience.

 Driving down healthcare administration costs with mobile barcode scanning

-In this whitepaper, you’ll see many of the regular healthcare workflows that mobile computer vision is improving.
-Download the whitepaper and find out:
+In this guide, you’ll see many of the regular healthcare workflows that mobile computer vision is improving.

 - How inexpensive smart devices equipped with visual, intuitive software solutions reduce human error in regular tasks like patient & medication verification, with little user training.